 Relationship as reported for couples (RLCP)

 This variable records the partner relationship as it is reported for all couples in an occupied dwelling.
-It shows the number of people who reported their relationship as being 'husband, wife or partner', or 'de facto partners'.
+It shows the number of people who reported their relationship as being 'husband, wife or partner' or 'de facto partner'.

 Persons in Couple families